Git Quick Start Guide

 git config --global credential.helper store

-Get the latest commit information of the current repository
+Get the latest commit information for the current repository

-If you only want to get the latest commit ID, you can use the following command:
+If you just want to get the latest commit id, you can use the following command:

 1